asnaencorerpg/asnaencorerpg.github.io/dox/HEADINGDISKSPEC.md

 **FetchOverflow**

 Optional.
 Indicates if the page is full and has reached overflow.
 Only the overflow lines for the file are checked for output.
-All total lines conditioned by the overflow indicator are rewritten.
+All total lines conditioned by the overflow indicator is written.

 ### Example

 ```
 BegCycleOutput
-   HeadingPrintSpec   CpyHdr   cond(*in1p *or *inOF)    HeadingPrintSpec   OrdHdr   cond(*in77) fetchOverflow(*yes)
+   HeadingDiskSpec   CpyHdr   cond(*in1p *or *inOF)
+   HeadingDiskSpec   OrdHdr   cond(*in77) fetchOverflow(*yes)
-   HeadingPrintSpec   DetdHdr  cond(*in77) fetchOverflow(*yes)
+   HeadingDiskSpec   DetdHdr  cond(*in77) fetchOverflow(*yes)
    DetailPrintSpec    PDetail  cond(*in42) fetchOverflow(*yes)
    TotalPrintSpec     DetTot   cond(*inL1 *and detInd) fetchOverflow(*yes)
    TotalPrintSpec     BoHdr    cond(*inL1 *and detInd *and *in43) fetchOverflow(*yes)